zachwen/MS-SPIN-PROJECT/README.md

 3.Install local packages - type 'npm install' under the MS-SPIN-Project folder(where the package.json is)

+4.Detach a screen to run the server. - type 'screen'

-4.Run the server - type 'node server.js' under the MS-SPIN-Project folder(where the server.js is)
+5.Run the server - type 'node server.js' under the MS-SPIN-Project folder(where the server.js is) and then type ctrl a and then ctrl d.
+The terminal should display screen detached.

+Side notice: When used in outreach event, take out the signup link in frontend/public/index.html around line 76.

 Most backend configurations are under the MS-SPIN-Project folder: